Talk to us

 1. Data Channel Support

 Flutter-WebRTC’s data channel support is crucial for creating interactive and collaborative applications.
-This feature enables peer-to-peer exchange of text and binary data, allowing developers to implement functionalities like chat systems, real-time game mechanics, or file transfers.
+This feature enables peer-to-peer text and binary data exchange, allowing developers to implement functionalities like chat systems, real-time game mechanics, or file transfers.
 It opens up a plethora of possibilities for real-time interaction beyond audio and video communication, making apps more engaging and versatile.

 2. Screen Sharing